dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 S^\perp = \theset{\vector v\in V \suchthat \forall \vector s\in S,~ \inner{\vector v}{\vector s} = 0}.
 $$

-One important property of projections is that
+One important property of projections is that for any vector $\vector v$, it is the cast that $\vector v - P_S